TokamakUI/Tokamak/README.md

 depending on the renderer's platform.

 Providing renderers for other platforms in the future is one of our top priorities.
-Imagine an `AppKitRenderer` that allows you to render the same component on macOS without any changes applied to the component code and without requiring [Marzipan](https://www.imore.com/marzipan)!
+Tokamak already provides basic support for macOS apps in `TokamakAppKit` module that allows you to render same standard components on iOS and macOS without any changes applied to the component code and without requiring [Marzipan](https://www.imore.com/marzipan)!

 ## Requirements

-* iOS 11.0 or later
+* iOS 11.0 or later for `TokamakUIKit`
+* macOS 10.14 for `TokamakAppKit`
 * Xcode 10.1
 * Swift 4.2